RMS Queen Mary: 2006 meeting of the two Queen Marys

 The salute was carried out with Queen Mary replying with her one working air horn in response to Queen Mary 2 sounding her combination of two brand new horns and an original 1934 Queen Mary horn, which is on loan from the City of Long Beach.
 Queen Mary originally had three whistles tuned to 55 Hz, a frequency chosen because it was low enough that the extremely loud sound of it would not be painful to human ears.

 Modern IMO regulations specify ships' horn frequencies to be in the range 70–200 Hz for vessels that are over 200 m in length.
 Traditionally, the lower the frequency, the larger the ship.
 Queen Mary 2, being 1132 ft long, was given the lowest possible frequency (70 Hz) for her regulation whistles, in addition to the refurbished 55 Hz whistle on permanent loan.
-Fifty-five Hz is the "A" note an octave above the lowest note of a standard piano keyboard.
+55 Hz is the "A" note an octave above the lowest note of a standard piano keyboard.
 The air-driven Tyfon whistle can be heard at least 10 mi away.

 2016 lease to Urban Commons

-In 2016, Urban Commons, a real estate company, bought the lease, which extends to 2082, out of default.
-The lease obligates them to perform the ship’s daily upkeep and long-term projects.
+In 2016, Urban Commons, a real estate company, bought the lease, which extended to 2082, out of default.
+The lease obligated them to perform the ship's daily upkeep and long-term projects.
 Carnival Cruises took over the entire dome and made efficiency improvements under their management.
-The operator generates funds through its events, the hotel bookings, and passenger fees from the nearby Carnival cruise terminal, which is the largest source.
+The operator generated funds through its events, the hotel bookings, and passenger fees from the nearby Carnival cruise terminal, which was the largest source.
 Taxpayer funds were not being used to maintain the ship under the lease agreement.
 Urban Commons had plans to extensively renovate the liner and to redevelop the adjacent 45 acres of parking with a boutique hotel, restaurants, a marina, an amphitheater, jogging trails, bike paths and possibly a huge Ferris wheel, all at a cost of up to $250 million.

-In July 2017, while making repairs to a bathroom, workers rediscovered the ship's forward gear room which had once controlled the ship's 16-ton anchors.
-The room was apparently sealed up during the 1960s conversion and was forgotten for decades.

 In May 2019, Urban Commons formed Eagle Hospitality Real Estate Trust with the goal of generating up to $566 million for the Queen Mary along with its portfolio of 12 other hotel properties that it owns or manages.
-In December it was announced that the city was reviewing the finances of Urban Commons to determine whether the City of Long Beach had "received all revenues owed."
+In December 2019, it was announced that the city was reviewing the finances of Urban Commons to determine whether the City of Long Beach had "received all revenues owed."